By Tara Karr MS, RD, LDN, CDCES

 Pendulum Therapeutics makes probiotics that contain beneficial bacteria.

-Despite having different purposes (for example: Pendulum Glucose Control helps with the management of Type 2 diabetes while Pendulum Akkermansia helps with achieving better gut health) both should be taken while following a gut-microbiome-friendly diet that is high in fiber.
+Despite these probiotics having different purposes (for example: Pendulum Glucose Control helps with the management of Type 2 diabetes while Pendulum Akkermansia helps with achieving better gut health) both probiotics should be taken while following a gut-microbiome-friendly diet that is high in fiber.

 Here are 5 tips for adding fiber into your diet!